Friday, March 27, 2020

 "But if we can't breathe out the viruses,"Charlotte said, "how can we make a child sick?"

-"It's because another way a human can get a virus is by touching something that a sick human has touched," Veronika explained.
+"It's because another way a human person can get a virus is by touching something that a sick human has touched," Veronika explained.
 "Let's say Eddie's boy, who is sick, is playing with Eddie.
 He wipes his nose with his hand, plays with Eddie some more and then puts Eddie down.
 Then another child, say the boy's sister, picks Eddie up and plays with him.
 She could get the virus on her hands.
 Viruses can live on Eddie's vinyl for several days."

 "Then the sister would get sick!"
 Charlotte exclaimed.